-The holders of the initial shares, private placement units, private placement shares, private placement warrants, shares of Class A common stock underlying the private placement warrants, units issuable upon conversion of working capital loans (if any), warrants underlying such units and the shares of Class A common stock issuable upon exercise of or underlying the foregoing and upon conversion of the initial shares will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering.
+The holders of the initial shares, private placement warrants, shares of Class A common stock underlying the private placement warrants, warrants issuable upon conversion of working capital loans (if any) and the shares of Class A common stock issuable upon exercise or conversion of the foregoing securities will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering.
 These holders will be entitled to make up to three demands, excluding short form registration demands, that we register such securities for sale under the Securities Act.
 In addition, these holders will have "piggy-back" registration rights to include their securities in other registration statements filed by us.
 Notwithstanding the foregoing, our sponsor may not exercise its demand and "piggyback" registration rights after five (5) and (7) years, respectively, after the effective date of the registration statement of which this prospectus forms a part and may not exercise its demand rights on more than one occasion.
 In addition, if Hudson Bay acquires units in this offering and becomes an affiliate (as defined in the Securities Act) of us following this offering, we have agreed to file a registration statement following this offering to register the resale of the units (including the shares of Class A common stock and warrants included in the units) purchased by Hudson Bay (or its nominee) in this offering.